Hank Greenberg: Early years

-Greenberg had played in a single MLB game in 1930, and he was the youngest player (19) to appear in the major leagues that year.
-In 1933, he rejoined the Tigers and hit .301 while driving in 87 runs.
+On September 14, 1930, Greenberg made his major league debut as a pinch hitter against the New York Yankees.
+It was the only game he appeared in that year but, as a result, made him the youngest player (19) to appear in the major leagues in 1930.
+It was another three years before he rejoined the majors.
+In 1933, for the Tigers, Greenberg hit .301 with 87 runs batted in.
 At the same time, he was third in the league in strikeouts (78).

-In 1934, his second major-league season, he hit .339 and helped the Tigers reach their first World Series in 25 years.
+In 1934, his second season in the majors, Greenberg hit .339 and helped the Tigers reach their first World Series in 25 years.
 He led the league in doubles, with 63 (the fourth-highest all-time in a single season), and extra-base hits (96).
-He was third in the AL in slugging percentage (.600) – behind Jimmie Foxx and Lou Gehrig, but ahead of Babe Ruth, and in RBIs (139), sixth in batting average (.339), seventh in home runs (26), and ninth in on-base percentage (.404).
+Additionally, he was third in the AL in slugging percentage (.600) – behind Jimmie Foxx and Lou Gehrig, but ahead of Babe Ruth – and in RBIs (139), sixth in batting average (.339), seventh in home runs (26), and ninth in on-base percentage (.404).

 Late in the 1934 season, he announced that he would not play on September 10, which was Rosh Hashanah, the Jewish New Year, or on September 19, the Day of Atonement, Yom Kippur.
-Fans grumbled, "Rosh Hashanah comes every year but the Tigers haven't won the pennant since 1909."
-Greenberg did considerable soul-searching, and discussed the matter with his rabbi; finally he relented and agreed to play on Rosh Hashanah, but stuck with his decision not to play on Yom Kippur.
-Dramatically, Greenberg hit two home runs in a 2–1 Tigers victory over Boston on Rosh Hashanah.
-The next day's Detroit Free Press ran the Hebrew lettering for "Happy New Year" across its front page.
-Columnist and poet Edgar A. Guest expressed the general opinion in a poem titled "Speaking of Greenberg", in which he used the Irish (and thus Catholic) names Murphy and Mulroney.
-The poem ends with the lines "We shall miss him on the infield and shall miss him at the bat / But he's true to his religion—and I honor him for that."
-The complete text of the poem is at the end of Greenberg's biography page at the website of the International Jewish Sports Hall of Fame.
+Detroit fans grumbled at the decision, however, with one reportedly saying, "Rosh Hashanah comes every year but the Tigers haven't won the pennant since 1909."
+As a result, Greenberg did considerable soul-searching, and discussed the matter with his rabbi and his father; finally he relented and agreed to play on Rosh Hashanah, but stuck with his decision not to play on Yom Kippur.
+Dramatically, Greenberg hit two home runs in a 2–1 Tigers victory over the Red Sox on Rosh Hashanah.
+The next day, the Detroit Free Press ran the Hebrew lettering for "Happy New Year" across its front page.

+Columnist and poet Edgar A. Guest expressed the general opinion in a poem titled "Came Yom Kippur: Speaking of Greenberg", in which he used the Irish (and thus Catholic) names Murphy and Mulroney.
+The poem, published in the Detroit Free Press, ends with the lines:

 The Detroit press was not so kind regarding the Yom Kippur decision, nor were many fans, but Greenberg in his autobiography recalled that he received a standing ovation from congregants at Congregation Shaarey Zedek when he arrived.
-Absent Greenberg, the Tigers lost to the New York Yankees, 5–2.
-The Tigers went on to face the St. Louis Cardinals in the 1934 World Series.
+With Greenberg absent from the lineup, the Tigers lost to the New York Yankees 5–2.
+They went on to face the St. Louis Cardinals in the 1934 World Series, losing in seven games against the "Gashouse Gang".